eunbae0/tiny-is-equal/benchmark/README.md

 ## Summary

 - `tiny-is-equal` is the fastest library for simple use case.
-- In complex use case, `tiny-is-equal` is 1.08x faster than `dequal`.
+- In complex use case, `tiny-is-equal` is 1.08x slower than `dequal`.
+But it's still faster than other libraries.